All Episodes

 I know.

-While the decision is good, uh frankly, I get so upset or somewhat upset that people get so happy about it.
+While the decision is good, frankly, I get so upset or somewhat upset that people get so happy about it.

-I can understand the happiness because we're under assault, but for Crying Out Loud, we came close to having the Second Amendment wiped out.
+I can understand the happiness because we're under assault, but for crying out loud, we came close to having the Second Amendment wiped out.

-Well, or and given right to self-defense.
+And it's given right to self-defense.

 Yeah.

-Uh this is so we're we're we're just we're all playing defense here too much.
+So we're all playing defense here too much.

-The liberals are on constant offense, they're constantly assaulting the traditions and institutions.
+They're constantly assaulting the traditions and institutions.

-And we're just defending them, and sometimes we lose.
+And sometimes we lose.

-But when we win, we go, well, we like this today.
+But when we win, we go, well, we, like this today.

 This should have never even gotten to the Supreme Court.